RAWTechLLC/vscode-prototype/docs/user-guide/extensions.md

-# VS Code Extensions Guide
+# VS Code Extensions

-This guide covers the recommended VS Code extensions and their configurations for Python development.
+This guide covers the recommended VS Code extensions for the prototype environment and how to use them effectively.

 ## Core Extensions